kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 34: April 4, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+Finished section 6, now I will be learning more about pagination and stuff like that.

+**Thoughts**: I should start setting more realistic goal so I don't feel like a failure even when I did more than usual!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/2c02731bcd483e16d566431612191fda2cd1369f)

+---

 ### Day 33: April 3, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I worked on section 6.
 I'm still working on the image upload thingy cuz it's harder than I thought.